sherifmavericks/CF/README.md

 ##### Running Collaborative Deep Learning Model

-1. Execute the scripts `setup_cdl_linux` or the `setup_cdl_mac` depending on the OS you are using.
-2. Execute the following commands in a command shell under the home directory of this code repository:
+Execute the following commands in a command shell under the home directory of this code repository:

 ```bash
 # navigate to cdl folder